 “That’s beside the point.
 Bologna sandwiches may be food, all right, but I didn’t come to your restaurant for bologna.
 Even if you’re serving those sandwiches ‘ironically,’ they’re not what I came for.”

-As the waiter continues to prattle about the merits of descriptive gastronomy and my unconscionable prejudice against bologna sandwiches, I turn tail and walk out of the restaurant, reminding myself to post a negative review online once I’m back home.
+As the waiter continues to prattle about the merits of descriptive gastronomy and my unconscionable prejudice against bologna sandwiches, I turn tail and walk out of the restaurant, reminding myself to post a bad review online once I’m back home.

 Let’s imagine another restaurant: Big Momma’s Bar-B-Q. Unlike Chez Snob, Big Momma’s is honest.
 The cashier tells you that you’re going to get pulled pork with tangy barbecue sauce, collard greens, coleslaw, cornbread, and baked beans, and that’s exactly what you get—good old-fashioned down-home cooking, all served up in white polystyrene containers filled to bursting.
-No frills, no nonsense.
+No frills, no bullshit.
 But the descriptive-gastronomy fans conflate Chez Snob’s bait-and-switch bologna with Big Momma’s pulled pork and baked beans.
 I know what I’m getting at Big Momma’s, but Chez Snob is serving junk and presenting it as fine dining.